 How to book a Mentoring Lesson:

-1. Using the form below, email Victoria with a booking request.
+- Use the form below with a booking request

-2. A date and venue will be agreed.
-If the session is to be in Victoria’s studio, you will be sent a map and clear instructions.
+- Once a date and venue has been agreed, if the session is to be in Victoria’s studio, you will be sent a map and clear directions.